FoxChrisRealTheGit/react-stylux/README.md

 for a more detailed list of changes, please refer to the changelog

 **0.1.0**
-* major name changes will break all prior versions
+* major name changes will break all prior versions, see changelog
 * Heading/Paragraph blocks have text align, height and width props available
 * css reset hooked up to every block